 Kartuli is a high-rise concept hotel in Batumi, offering boutique suites in the clouds above Georgia’s coast.

-Located on the 37th floor of Orbi Beach Tower, the hotel plays to the Black Sea city’s lesser-known creative side while maximising the virtues of its location – sweeping views of the water and mountains can be seen from every window, Batumi’s ragbag architecture sandwiched in between.
+Located on the 37th and 38th floors of Orbi Beach Tower, the hotel plays to the Black Sea city’s lesser-known creative side while maximising the virtues of its location – sweeping views of the water and mountains can be seen from every window, Batumi’s ragbag architecture sandwiched in between.

 In a beach town full of uniform apartment hotels and conformist resorts, Kartuli stands apart from Batumi’s other accommodation offerings in a bold way.
 From the slick, minimalist designer suites to the warm, eclectic common spaces, it feels like a creative haven – a playground for the senses – cloaked in an otherwise dreary steel-and-glass skyscraper.